Poverty can happen very quickly to anyone. A guaranteed livable income would help address the persistent inequities within our country.

-- build a program that is universally accessible, preserves human dignity rather than creates stigma, removes discriminatory barriers, does not penalize people for the work that they do, and is available with a minimum of bureaucracy, and exists alongside other social supports, including health care, pharmacare, pension, and education supports.
+- build a program that is universally accessible, preserves human dignity rather than creates stigma, removes discriminatory barriers, does not penalize people for the work that they do, is available with a minimum of bureaucracy, and exists alongside other social supports, including health care, pharmacare, pension, and education supports.

 You can write your own letter or personalize the e-mail template below.
-Justin Trudeau’s e-mail is firstname.lastname@example.org and Chrystia Freeland’s e-mail is Chrystia.Freeland@parl.gc.ca.
-Please cc email@example.com and your own member of Parliament.
+Justin Trudeau’s e-mail is email@example.com and Chrystia Freeland’s e-mail is Chrystia.Freeland@parl.gc.ca.
+Please cc firstname.lastname@example.org and your own member of Parliament.
 You can find your MP's contact information by entering your postal code on the Parliament of Canada website.
 Multiply your efforts by sharing with 10 friends and encourage them to write their own.

 - Join the United Church e-mail network, Guaranteed Livable Income, to receive updates and opportunities to connect with others.

 - Share this Take Action on your social media networks.
-Use the hashtags #UCCan, #UCCanlivableincome, #poverty, #basicincome.
+Use the hashtags #UCCan, #UCCanlivableincome, #poverty, #basicincome, #basicincomenow.

 - Learn more by engaging with

 - United Church policies available on United Church Commons (in particular, "Adequate Guaranteed Annual Income," 1972 and "Guaranteed Annual Income," 1986)